 Imagine how much harder your reps will work when they realize they can boost their income by 10%, 20%, or even 30% if they simply make a few more sales than they currently do.

-Note: you can use the tiered commission structure to penalize poor performance, just as you can use it to reward top sellers.
+Note: you can use the tiered commission model to penalize poor performance, just as you can use it to reward top sellers.
 For example, if a rep only hits 70% of their quota for the month, they might only earn 70% of their commissions.
 Ouch!

 Mike works for Company XYZ.
 He earns a 10% commission for everything he sells between $0 and $100k.
 Once he passes this threshold, his commission percentage jumps to 15%.
 If Mike generates $300k in revenue for his company, his commission percentage jumps again to 25%.
 At the end of the year, Mike generates 400k in revenue, which means he makes $100k.